 Coming back to Canada’s role in helping destabilise Punjab, the question is: why do most of the Khalistan movement leaders operate from there?
 Well, that’s obviously because Canada is historically the most favourite destination for migrants from Punjab.
 The North American country hosts the world’s largest diaspora of Sikh people – it’s a sizable population of 7.7 lakh.
 That’s why, the US-led West conveniently uses Canada as the base camp for fuelling the Khalistan movement.

 And why did the West select Punjab to be targeted?
 It’s because this region can serve as a convenient geostrategic location for western powers to have a toehold in South Asia someday in the future.
-The ethno-religious region of Punjab essentially straddles Bharat and Pakistan on both sides of the international border.
+The ethno-religious region of Punjab essentially straddles India and Pakistan on both sides of the international border.
 Also, Punjab is close to the crucial stretch of land covering Afghanistan, which has historically been misused and invaded by various foreign forces.

 In addition to that, Punjab is also not very far from the western end of the arching Himalayan range; and that’s where lies the westernmost part of China – America’s sworn enemy.